How Jaïra Joy conquered Red Bull Dance Your Style World Final 2025

 How did you get into dance?

-I started dancing when I was 8 years old, but before, I was already dancing to Michael Jackson video clips.
-One day I was at this sports club where I did tennis, and I saw this flyer of Jennifer who was going to teach classes there.
+I started dancing when I was eight years old, but before, I was already dancing to Michael Jackson video clips.
+One day, I was at this sports club where I did tennis, and I saw this flyer of Jennifer, who was going to teach classes there.
 My father was like, "You have to do this,” because I was always dancing.
-I joined the classes and that’s how it all started.
-From then on I was going to the Oxygen Academy where we learned a lot of different styles, and that’s basically where I grew up.
+I joined the classes, and that’s how it all started.
+From then on, I was going to the Oxygen Academy, where we learned a lot of different styles, and that’s basically where I grew up.

 When did it become something really serious for you?